 “SFCC gives young adults the opportunity to make their lives better and to reach their goals.
 I am more responsible now than I was before and, for the first time, I’m thinking about where I want to go in life.”- Lena Im

-Born and raised as one of seven siblings in San Francisco’s Mission district, Lena Im is 21 years old.
-Lena’s mom only speaks Cambodian; English is Lena’s second language.
-Before the corps, Lena had attended some High School but a feeling of discouragement kept her from going to all of her classes.
-Lena has stayed motivated in her classes at the Corps because “my teachers focus on each student, helping us to set goals and giving us individual attention.”
-Lena works in the Presidio with the Recycling Outreach Team and has worked her way up to a Crew Leader position.
+Born and raised as one of seven siblings in San Francisco’s Mission district, Lena’s mom only speaks Cambodian; English is Lena’s second language.
+Before the Corps, Lena had attended some High School but a feeling of discouragement kept her from going to all of her classes.
+Lena stayed motivated in her classes at the Corps because “my teachers focus on each student, helping us to set goals and giving us individual attention.”
+Lena works in the Presidio with the Recycling Outreach Team and was promoted to a Crew Leader position.

 “Becoming a Crew Leader was a goal since I began, but my supervisor really pushed me to be a leader.
 He told me that if I really wanted it I should go for it.
 I had to apply with a resume, cover letter, and two references.
 I also had to interview for the position.
 My career counselor helped me put together my resume and practice for the interview.”
 After Lena receives her High School diploma, she’d like to take classes to learn childcare and work in a daycare.
 She is also considering becoming a pharmacist.